 - Machine horsepower

 - Frequency and volt rating

-- Input power required to operate the machine for various operations
+- Input power required for various operations

 - Material to be ground

 CNC cylindrical grinder prices start below $20,000, while a large, heavy-duty brand could cost as much as $180,000.
 Most CNC surface grinders are in the $25,000 to $60,000 price range.

 How Does a CNC Laser Cutter Work?

 CNC laser cutting is a non-contact, thermal-based machining operation that focuses a high-intensity laser beam on a metal workpiece, melting and cutting it to create the desired shape.
 The process involves a CNC laser cutter that has a laser head containing a focusing lens and a nozzle.
 Compressed gas flows through the nozzle that emits the laser beam, cools the focusing lens, and removes the vaporized metal from the workpiece..

 The temperature where the beam meets the workpiece is exceptionally high and causes the vaporization of the metal.
 CNC programming and technology control the movements of the laser head and beam on the work surface to form custom shapes and designs.